Sharing is caring!

 15. What to wear to a colonoscopy?

-The day of your procedure, wear super comfortable, loose fitting clothes, and definitely a tank top or T-shirt.
-I wore a tank top with a zip up over it and sweat pants.
+The day of your procedure, what to wear to a colonoscopy is super comfortable, loose fitting clothes, and definitely a tank top or T-shirt.

 During the procedure, the only thing you are allowed to keep on is your shirt (not the zip up) and bra (I’m talkin’ to the ladies!) + the hospital gown.